LTL Banner Image

 The Chinese Grammar is not as difficult as other people might think.

-There are indeed some key grammar points to learn early in your studies, and the more you study more complicated they are, but it is the case in any other languages.
+There are indeed some key grammar points to learn early in your studies, and the more you study more complicated they are, but this is the case in any other languages.

 Make sure to check out our Chinese Grammar Bank for more lessons like this (for all levels!).